 Resin in this condition needs to be used up as soon as possible or it will be beyond saving.

 Make sure as well that when mixing catalyst into resin that you don't take too long doing it but mix it well.

-When fiberglassing outdoors it pays to keep an eye on weather formations so the resin can be adjusted slightly with the next batch if need be or shift your work to an area where the temperature is more stable.
+When fiberglassing outdoors it pays to keep an eye on weather formations so the resin can be adjusted slightly if need be or shift your work to an area where the temperature is more stable.